allo-media/tech-blog/_posts/2020-02-17-eda-architecture.md

 Such pipelines are well suited for service based architectures.
 If you need to add a new feature, you introduce a new service into the pipeline.

-Our firt take at it was based on REST services.
+Our first take at it was based on REST services.
 Unfortunately, that approach had many drawbacks:
 * it introduces strong coupling between components, as each service has to know about the other related services, their addresses, their purposes, their APIs…;
 * load balancing requires ad-hoc solutions;
 * high availability is tricky because of the synchronous communication: if the requested service is down, the caller has to implement complex "retry later" strategies or give up!
 And so on for each service.